 Continuing students are eligible to register during assigned registration periods or the add/drop period.
 All continuing students will be assigned a specific time and make-up time to register for classes online.
 Students may also register during the add/drop period (first two weeks of each semester), but this is discouraged due to limited course availability.

 Students cannot register for classes after the add/drop deadline at the end of the second week of classes.
 (See Add/Drop/Withdrawal for details.)

 Note: Online registration is not available for summer courses; students registering for summer must do so in person at the Student Records Office on either campus.

 Registration for Continuing Students

-Registration for the upcoming semester occurs on each campus simultaneously for four consecutive weeks.
+Registration for the upcoming semester occurs on each campus simultaneously for three consecutive weeks.
 Students are assigned appointments based on units completed within their class level.
 All continuing students will receive their registration appointment time via their CCA email address in mid October and at the beginning of March.
 Students can also view their registration times via WebAdvisor.

-To view the breakdown of registration dates for the spring 2013 term and the fall 2013 term (see Student Records for details).
+To view the breakdown of registration dates for the upcoming term (see Student Records for details).

 New Student Registration